-- The mobility project must be of the type "Exchange of teachers and other pedagogical staff" or "Exchange of adult learners (adult students)".
+- The mobility project must be of the type "Exchange of teachers nd other adult education staff" or "Exchange of adult learners (adult students)".
 Preparatory visits are not eligible for this grant. - The applied grant for travel and subsistence must be minimum 10.000 €, or the number of traveling participants must be minimum 15.